Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Picking strawberries right off the vine

 Another great field is the Carlsbad Strawberry Company, right off Cannon Rd.
-In the Spring and Summer, stop by the field to enjoy freshly picked strawberries or to pick your own (picking your own can be done from March through July).
+Stop by the field in the spring and summer to enjoy freshly picked strawberries or to pick your own (picking your own can be done from March through July).

 Carlsbad Beach Boardwalk & Seawall